ACTION PISTOL NOTICE!

 The RR&GC Action Pistol Practice Range may be used only when an RR&GC Range Safety Officer (RSO) is present on the Practice Range to oversee the operation.

-In order to qualify to use the Action Pistol Practice Range, a shooter must attend a scheduled Range Orientation and Shooting Assessment session.
+In order to qualify to use the Action Pistol Practice Range, a shooter must participate in a Range Orientation and Shooting Assessment session.
 Upon successful completion of that requirement, the shooter will be issued a card identifying him/her as qualified to use the practice range venue.
 That card must be presented to the on-duty RR&GC RSO at the time of check-in on every occasion in order to gain access to the range.

 The rules governing the operation of the RR&GC Action Pistol Practice Range, which include a detailed description of the Shooting Assessment procedure and requirements, are posted on the RR&GC website.
 All shooters must be familiar with those rules before coming to the Practice Range venue.